How to Measure Quality of AI Call Interactions (2026 KPIs)

 Speed, Latency, and Conversational Flow

 A conversation with AI should feel natural, not robotic.
-Latency and conversational design play huge roles in the user experience.
+Latency and conversational design play huge roles in whether callers stay engaged or hang up.

 Time to First Word (TTFW)

 This measures the time from when the user stops speaking to when the AI begins its response.
-A long, awkward silence can make users think the line is dead.
-Minimizing this delay is key to a fluid conversation.
+A long, awkward silence makes users think the line is dead.
+Research from voice AI latency studies shows that response gaps beyond about 1.2 seconds trigger noticeably negative caller reactions.

 Turn Latency p95